Wireless@SG: History

-On 16 June 2009, the government announced an extension of the programme until March 2013 and enhancement of speed up to 1Mbit/s.
+On 16 June 2009, the government announced an extension of the programme until March 2013 and enhancement of speed up to 1 Mbit/s.
 Access speeds were increased to 1 Mbit/s in 2008, and 2 Mbit/s in 2009.

 In September 2009, M1 Limited acquired local connectivity provider, Qala Singapore, taking over QMax's Wireless@SG service.

 Funding from IDA has stopped since April 2013 for the "deployment and operations costs of Wireless@SG" hot spots.
 It was reported the main newspaper that the number of hotspots had dipped.
 Some malls will be left without the free WIFI hotspots.

 On 1 April 2013, StarHub and Y5Zone were added to the list of Wireless@SG operators, while iCELL was dropped as the company's proposal did not meet IDA's requirements for the next deployment phase of the programme and will remain support until 30 June 2013.

-On 11 April 2016, Parliament announced that the surfing speeds of Wireless@SG will be increased to 5 Mbit/s, up from 2Mbit/s.
+On 11 April 2016, Parliament announced that the surfing speeds of Wireless@SG will be increased to 5 Mbit/s, up from 2 Mbit/s.
 The number of hotspots will also double to 20,000.